 X-Spam-charsets: contains a list of character set encodings found in the message, both in headers (e.g.

 From) and in MIME bodies.

 X-Spam: (deprecated) can be "high" or "spam".
-If the SpamAssassin score is greater than the threshold you have set for subject marking, this will be "spam".
+If the SpamAssassin score is greater than the threshold you have set, this will be "spam".
 If the score is greater than twice that threshold

 X-Spamwill be set to "high".
 This header is only present for compatibility with old Sieve scripts.
 It is better to use

 X-Attached: one of these headers is added for each attachment.
 The value of the header is the name of the attachment.

 X-Mail-from: the sender address from the original SMTP envelope.